arjunmukeshh/MovieSentimentAnalysis/README.md

 The deployment of the model using Streamlit is in development.

 Scope of the project could be extended to monitor comments on social media.

+Tried to reproduce the code as on 22nd January, error due to preprocessed variable not being auto defined.
+Will ponder on solution soon.